dunisan/OOP_Assignment2/README.md

 ### part B in detail
-In this assigment we needed to create a new Callable that can relate with priority.
+In this assigment we needed to create a threadpool that can relate with priority for Callable tasks.
-To do that we got used a given enum tasktype and created two new classes: Task, CustomeExectuer.
+To do that we used a given enum tasktype and created two new classes: Task, CustomeExecuter.

+#### Task class
+The Task class extends FutureTask and implements Callable and Comparable.

+### Fields and Methods
-The task hold two field: Callable task and Tasktype tasktype which represent the task that is callable and the priority that the task have.
+The class holds two field: Callable task and Tasktype tasktype which represent the task that is callable and the priority that the task have.
+The Task type has a call() method for the callable task, and more class methods such as getters and setters and equals.

+#### CustomExecuter class
+The CustomExecuter class extends ThreadPoolExecuter

+### Fields and Methods
+The class holds five fields:  int numOfCores, maxPriority.
+PriorityBlockingQueue priorityBlockingQueue, Task top.
+Methods: getCurrentMax() returns the max priority of the queue.
+         update() updates the maxPriority field. used in afterExecute() (explantion in code) and in sumbit(Task task). afterExectue() execution completed normally and update() maxPriority. submit(Task task) submitting new task into a thread in the threadpool. gracefullyTerminate() shut down the threadpool.